Wal8800/wal8800.github.io/docs/_posts/2022-10-08-ray-rllib-opentelemetry.markdown

     <figcaption style="text-align: center; font-style: italic;">Figure 5: Spans after adjustments</figcaption>
 </div>

 After enabling eager tracing and changing the number of update iteration to a lower value, the time to train a single epoch is much faster now.
-Especially for `train_one_step`, the time taken decrease from ~22 seconds to ~7 seconds.
+Especially for `train_one_step`, the time taken decreases from ~22 seconds to ~7 seconds.

 The RLlib PPO agent update is relatively slower than self implemented PPO training.
 However, due to the faster sampling in RLlib, the overall RLlib PPO training is at least the same or faster than self implemented PPO training.
-Furthermore, from initial experiments, the agent trained from RLlib PPO is peforming better (in terms of win rates) compared to self implemented PPO training when trained with the same number of epoch.
+Furthermore, from initial experiments, the agent trained from RLlib PPO is performing better (in terms of win rates) compared to self implemented PPO training when trained with the same number of epoch.